liondon/licensing-containers/README.md

     docker-compose up
     ```

-4. Test the endpoints with POSTMAN or curl from your host machine (NOTE: replace `localhost` with `192.168.33.10` if you're using vagrant VM.)
+4. Test the endpoints with POSTMAN or curl from your host machine (NOTE: replace `localhost` with `192.168.33.10` if you're using the vagrant VM.)

     ```sh
     # create a new license (license returned in `key`)